jhpyle/docassemble/demo.md

   This example also shows how you can create square buttons with icons and labels: you just add an "image" value to the button item.
 ---
-comment: |
-  The following seven lines of code ask all the necessary questions to gather the names of the plaintiffs in the case, when the user may not be a plaintiff.
 code: |
   case.plaintiff.gathering = True
   if client.is_plaintiff and client not in case.plaintiff:
     case.plaintiff.add(client)
   if case.plaintiff.number_gathered() == 0:
-    newplaintiff = case.plaintiff.addObject(Individual)
+    case.plaintiff.addObject(Individual)
   while case.plaintiff.there_is_another:
-    newplaintiff = case.plaintiff.addObject(Individual)
+    case.plaintiff.addObject(Individual)
     del case.plaintiff.there_is_another
   case.plaintiff.gathering = False
   case.plaintiff.gathered = True
+comment: |
+  These seven lines of code ask all the necessary questions to gather the names of the plaintiffs in the case, when the user may not be a plaintiff.
 ---
-comment: |
-  This code will ask the user if he or she is a defendant, so long as the user is not already a plaintiff.
-Then it will ask for the names of the defendants.
 code: |
   case.defendant.gathering = True
   if client not in case.defendant and not client.is_plaintiff and \
      client.is_defendant:
     case.defendant.add(client)
   if case.defendant.number_gathered() == 0:
-    newdefendant = case.defendant.addObject(Individual)
+    case.defendant.addObject(Individual)
   while case.defendant.there_is_another:
-    newdefendant = case.defendant.addObject(Individual)
+    case.defendant.addObject(Individual)
     del case.defendant.there_is_another
   case.defendant.gathering = False
   case.defendant.gathered = True
+comment: |
+  This code will ask the user if he or she is a defendant, so long as the user is not already a plaintiff.
+Then it will ask for the names of the defendants.
 ---
-comment: |
-  This code gathers the names of the children of all of the parties.
 code: |
   people = [client]
   people.extend(case.parties())
   for indiv in people:
     indiv.child.gathered
+comment: |
+  This code gathers the names of the children of all of the parties.
 ---
-comment: |
-  This is an example of how docassemble can serve as an "expert system."
-The variable "client_has_standing" (a legal concept) can be set using simple logical expressions in Python.
 code: |
   if client_has_injury and injury_in_jurisdiction and \
      statute_of_limitations_ok:
     client_has_standing = True
   else:
     client_has_standing = False
+comment: |
+  This is an example of how docassemble can serve as an "expert system."
+The variable "client_has_standing" (a legal concept) can be set using simple logical expressions in Python.
 ---
 question: Were you injured?
 decoration: injury